-While you may commonly hear the word tincture in reference to CBD oil tinctures, this post is specifically dedicated to a long soak, alcohol-based cannabis tincture.
+While you may commonly hear the word tincture in reference to oil ‘tinctures’ or freezer tinctures, this post is specifically dedicated to a long soak, alcohol-based cannabis tincture called ‘the Green Dragon’.

-Read on to learn more about what a cannabis tincture is and how it can benefit you.
+Read on to learn more about what exactly this cannabis tincture is and how you can make it at home.

 What Is A Tincture?

 When it comes to cannabis tinctures, the alcohol is used to extract the active ingredients, including cannabinoids like CBD and THC, and terpenes from the plant material.